 Caleta de Famara with its wide sand beach, which makes the municipality the meeting point for surfer, is particularly spectacular and worth seeing.
 From the Famara beach you also have a great view of the island of La Graciosa, which can only be reached by boat from the north, but still belongs to the municipality of Teguise.
 At La Graciosa time seems to have stood still and beside great beaches you can enjoy pure peace: the car traffic is limited and the few streets are only sandpits.

 In former times, the former capital was the goal of several pirate attacks and to protect the inhabitants was built on the nearby volcano Guanapay in the 16th century the Castillo de Santa Bárbara.
 Today, the fortress houses an interesting pirate museum.

-The Convento de Santo Domingo, dating back to 1698, the Palacio Spinola (18th century), the seat of an important family right in the center, and, of course, the San Miguel church dedicated to Archangel Michael (1428) , The center of Teguise has been a protected monument since the 1980s.
+The Convento de Santo Domingo, dating back to 1698, the Palacio Spinola (18th century), the seat of an important family right in the center which houses today the timple museum, and, of course, the San Miguel church dedicated to Archangel Michael (1428) , The center of Teguise has been a protected monument since the 1980s.

 Visit the oficial website of Teguise for more information.
 We receomend a visit of Teguise the historic center of Lanzarote.